 I’ll show you how I put it together and then I’ve got my fav recipe after the tutorial 🙂

 This post contains affiliate links.
 See policies for more info.

-For this DIY Tier Plate Candy Stand, you will need:
+For this DIY Tiered Plate Candy Stand, you will need:

 Step 1: Cut 1×2 Boards for Candy Stand Tier Supports